weiran-sun/weiran-sun.github.io/Publications.md

 <small><em>Student or postdoctoral co-authors are indicated by an asterisk.</em></small>
 1. <small>Uniqueness for the Homogeneous Landau-Coulomb Equation in $L^{3/2}$, M.P.
 Gualdani and W. Sun, submitted, 2026. </small>

-1. <small>Crossover from ballistic transport to normal diffusion: a kinetic view, Z. Xue\*, W. Sun, Z. Zhou and M. Tang, submitted, 2025.</small>
+1. <small>Crossover from ballistic transport to normal diffusion: a kinetic view, Z. Xue\*, W. Sun, Z. Zhou and M. Tang, Multiscale Model.
+Simul., accepted, 2026.</small>

 1. <small>The spectrum of the Steklov-Helmholtz operator, N. Nigam, K. Patil\* and W. Sun, accepted, SISC, 2026. </small>